-Although most pregnancies are normal and go on without problems, there’s a chance the scan could show that your baby is no longer alive.
+Although most pregnancies are straightforward and progress without problems, there’s a chance the scan could show that your baby is no longer alive.

 A miscarriage is when a baby dies before 20 weeks of pregnancy.
 Miscarriage is common.
-Around 10-25% of pregnancies are miscarried, and 80% of them happen before 12 weeks.
+Around 10-25% of pregnancies are miscarried, and 80% of miscarriages happen before 12 weeks.
 Miscarriage can be devastating.
-Along with grief and disappointment, you might feel helpless at not being able to save your baby or protect your partner.
+Along with grief and disappointment, you might feel helpless at not being able to protect your partner or your baby.

-If there are medical concerns, or you’ve had problems with a previous pregnancy, or if there’s too much uncertainty about the dates of the pregnancy, your doctor might ask for the first scan at an earlier date, or suggest extra scans or tests.
-Some abnormalities can’t be seen on a scan at all or can’t be seen until later in the pregnancy.
+If there are medical concerns, or you’ve had problems with a previous pregnancy, or if there’s too much uncertainty about the dates of the pregnancy, your doctor might suggest extra scans or tests.
+Some conditions can’t be seen on a scan at all or can’t be seen until later in the pregnancy.

 Because of the first miscarriage, we went for an eight-week scan.
 There was real excitement, but it was really intense.
 I suppose it was more intense because we were just thinking, ’We hope you hang around’.